- Prices between £1949 - £2399

 8 nights’ accommodation in twin room boutique hotels

-All activities, from volcano trekking to tequila tasting, included.
+All activities included from a local cooking class to tequila tasting.
 Local Flash Pack guide and driver

 Max 14 Flashpackers

 Private airport transfers anytime on Day 1, country travel in private air-conditioned minibus

 Elegant hotel overlooking Zócalo plaza

 A 19th Century townhouse capturing the soul of Mexico City, and beautifully located next door to the National Cathedral on Zócalo plaza, in the city’s downtown district.

 The rooftop terrace comes with sweeping views of the plaza, and most evenings you’ll find live jazz or bossa nova music here.
 The complimentary fruit baskets are a nice touch, and you can hire bikes to pedal across the city.